YunFox/YunFox/README.md

 - 👀 I’m interested in websites and applications
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on Java, SQL server, HTML, CSS
-- 📫 How to reach me : DM
+- 📫 How to reach me : magogo710@gmail.com

 <!---
 YunFox/YunFox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.